tan-wei/genet/docs/faq.md

 ### Changing a package configuration does not take effect

-Some packages (especially native modules) have to be configured before the initialization,
+Some packages (especially native modules) have to be configured before the initialization.

 It is recommended to reopen tabs or restart the app to apply changes correctly.